-Paging is a memory management scheme that eliminates the need for contiguous allocation of physical memory.
+Paging is a memory management scheme that eliminates the need for a contiguous allocation of physical memory.
+The process of retrieving processes in the form of pages from the secondary storage into the main memory is known as paging.
+The basic purpose of paging is to separate each procedure into pages.
+Additionally, frames will be used to split the main memory.
 This scheme permits the physical address space of a process to be non – contiguous.

 - If Logical Address = 31 bit, then Logical Address Space = 231 words = 2 G words (1 G = 230)